c0de0x/ICC-CORE/doc/init.md

 Copy iccd.init to /etc/init.d/iccd.
 Test by running "service iccd start".

-Using this script, you can adjust the path and flags to the iccd program by setting the ALQOD and FLAGS environment variables in the file /etc/sysconfig/iccd.
+Using this script, you can adjust the path and flags to the iccd program by setting the ICCD and FLAGS environment variables in the file /etc/sysconfig/iccd.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn